aws-samples/aws-iot-core-migration-kit-for-azure-iot-sdk-c/iothub_client_src/README.md

 You can also test direct methods by exchanging MQTT messages.

-Go to Test console.
-Subscribe to topic `#` to monitor all MQTT messages.
-Then input topic `device/MyIotThing/method/getCarVIN/1234abcd1234abcd` in Publish section.
+Go to test console.
+Subscribe topic `#` to monitor MQTT messages.
+Then input topic `device/MyIotThing/methods/getCarVIN/1234abcd1234abcd` in Publish section.
 The method name is `getCarVIN` .
 The numbers append are request id and they can be random numbers for test purpose.
 Now we select “Publish to topic”.

 ![](doc/images/aws_iot_core_run_device_twins_sample_code_05.png)